pkgw/wwt-lsst-fall2020/README.md

 #### https://toasty.readthedocs.io/

-with custom hacks to work with the input simulation data.
+with custom hacks to work with the input simulation data (see `pipeline/`).

 Licensed under the MIT License.